matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 *Defined in [Piwik/Plugins/ScheduledReports/API](https://github.com/matomo-org/matomo/blob/3.x-dev/plugins/ScheduledReports/API.php) in line [803](https://github.com/matomo-org/matomo/blob/3.x-dev/plugins/ScheduledReports/API.php#L803)*

 TODO: change this event so it returns a list of API methods instead of report metadata arrays.
-Triggered when gathering the list of Piwik reports that can be used with a certain transport medium.
+Triggered when gathering the list of Matomo reports that can be used with a certain transport medium.

-Plugins that provide their own transport mediums should use this event to list the Piwik reports that their backend supports.
+Plugins that provide their own transport mediums should use this event to list the Matomo reports that their backend supports.

 Callback Signature:
 <pre><code>function(&amp;$availableReportMetadata, $reportType, $idSite)</code></pre>

-- array `&$availableReportMetadata` An array containg report metadata for each supported report.
+- array `&$availableReportMetadata` An array containing report metadata for each supported report.

 - string `$reportType` A string ID describing how the report is sent, eg, `'sms'` or `'email'`.